sensu/sensu-docs/content/sensu-core/0.29/guides/securing-sensu.md

 * Encrypted passwords
 * SSL/TLS

-For more details on how to secure your Uchiwa instance using these two features, see [Uchiwa's site](https://docs.uchiwa.io/guides/security/).
+For more details on how to secure your Uchiwa instance using these two features, see [Uchiwa's site][7].

 ### Securing Sensu Enterprise Dashboards

-The Sensu Enterprise Dashboard provides the same mechanisms for securing it as Uchiwa, but adds the more "enterprise-y" feature of [role based access control (RBAC)][], as well as providing the ability to assign authentication tokens for accessing the Sensu Enterprise Dashboard API
+The Sensu Enterprise Dashboard provides the same mechanisms for securing it as Uchiwa, but adds the more "enterprise-y" feature of [role based access control (RBAC)][8], as well as providing the ability to assign authentication tokens for accessing the Sensu Enterprise Dashboard API

 * SSL/TLS
 * Authentication for the Sensu Enterprise Console API